philipphoehn/flopyarcade/README.md

 python examples/make_modpath6.py
 ```

-With dependencies on compiled simulators, deployment is recommended and easier in a Docker container..
-Create a directory first, navigate to it and build the docker:
+Alternatively: With dependencies on compiled simulators, deployment is recommended and easier in a Docker container.
+Create a directory first, navigate to it and build the container:

 ```bash
 docker build -t flopyarcade --no-cache -f Dockerfile .